OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Configure_test_questions.md

 * **Limit number of attempts:**

-    * Yes: Specify here how often the user may edit and save this question.
+    * **Yes**: Specify here how often the user may edit and save this question.
 The corresponding maximum number will then also be displayed during test editing.
 For example, if the number 1 is entered, the user can only edit and save the question once.
 Changes are then no longer possible.
 This is especially important if you are working with answer-specific feedback but do not want the user to be able to revise his answer based on this feedback during test editing.
-    * No: The number of attempts is unlimited.
+    * **No**: The number of attempts is unlimited.
 In this case, the user can save and correct his answers as many times as he wants.
 However, you can still limit attempts to work on a specific section or the whole test.
-    * Inherit: The number of attempts is taken form the level above.
+    * **Inherit:** The number of attempts is taken form the level above.

 * **Min. score:** For the question types single choice, multiple choice, hotspot, matrix and drag&drop, where it is possible to get a negative value, the minimum reachable score can be defined.
 Also for a negative total score the result can be set to 0 to avoid a negative score or a negative score can be tolerated.
 For all question types the default is set to 0.